caouecs/Laravel-Bootstrap3/README.md

     'Caouecs\\Bootstrap3\\Bootstrap3ServiceProvider'

-So, I recommend you use [Package Installer](https://github.com/rtablada/package-installer), Laravel4-Bootstrap3 has a valid provides.json file.
+So, I recommend you use [Package Installer](https://github.com/rtablada/package-installer), Laravel-Bootstrap3 has a valid provides.json file.
 After installation of Package Installer, just run `php artisan package:install caouecs/bootstrap3` ; the lists of aliases will be up-to-date.

-### Specific installation

-If you want the stable version with PSR-2 for Form, choose `"caouecs/bootstrap3": "~1.0"` version.
-But if you want old version, choose `"caouecs/bootstrap3": "~0.1"`.

 ## Requirements

-Laravel4-Bootstrap3 was tested with Bootstrap 3 and 3.1.
+Laravel-Bootstrap3 was tested with Bootstrap 3 and 3.1.

     We look for persons to validate in Bootstrap 3.3.